l3wk3m/house/README.md

 - [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) to beautify the code
 - [LanguageTool](https://languagetool.org/) was used to check the grammar and spelling in the README and the Code.
 - [Colorama](https://pypi.org/project/colorama/)was used to color the text in the terminal.
-- [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) was used to convert jpg images into wepb images.
+- [Pixelied](https://pixelied.com/convert/png-converter/png-to-webp) was used to convert png images into wepb images.
 - [Tinypng](https://tinypng.com/) was used to compress the webp background-image.

 ## Testing